-This idea seems especially important for leaders organising the response to Covid-19, which may well feel huge and energy-sapping.
+This idea may seem especially important for leaders who responded to the Covid-19 pandemic, which may well have felt huge and energy-sapping.
 Using the simple framework below, try to reflect honestly on what you do, don’t do, and could do to routinely renew and manage your energy.

 Good nutrition, exercise, sleep, and rest are the foundation of physical energy, but they are also vital for managing emotions and focusing attention.
 Is your body getting what it needs to properly restore itself each day?

 This is about the mental ability for sustained concentration and attention; for data, for memory, and for speed, flexibility and creativity of thought.
 What do you do to relax that gives your mind the time and opportunity to recover throughout the day?

 Emotional energy is central to how effectively you understand and regulate your emotions, as well as how you connect with others.
 What coping mechanisms do you use to process your emotions and develop your self-awareness?
 Who or what in your life helps you experience positive emotions?